John Pennycuick (engineer)

-Colonel John Pennycuick CSI (15 January 1841 – 9 March 1911) was an Indian-born British Army engineer and civil servant who served as a member of the Madras Legislative Council.
+Colonel John Pennycuick (15 January 1841 – 9 March 1911) was an Indian-born British Army engineer and civil servant who served as a member of the Madras Legislative Council.
 He undertook several irrigation works which included the masonry dam of Mullaperiyar on the Periyar River.

 Early life

 Pennycuick was born on 15 January 1841 at Poona, a younger son of Brigadier-General John Pennycuick from Perthshire and his wife, Sarah.
 His father and his eldest brother, Alexander, fought and died at the Battle of Chillianwalla in 1849.
 He was educated at Cheltenham College.

 Career

 Pennycuick entered the East India Company Military College at Addiscombe, Surrey, in 1857, and was commissioned as a lieutenant in the Madras Engineer Group in December 1858.
 He arrived in India on 11 November 1860.
-He commanded H company at Zoulla during the Abyssinian campaign of 1868 and received the Abyssinian War Medal for participation in the expedition.
+He commanded H company of the Madras Sappers at Zoulla during the Abyssinian campaign of 1868 and received the Abyssinian War Medal for participation in the expedition.
 After promotion to Second Captain in 1870 and Major in 1876, Pennycuick became a Lieutenant-Colonel in December 1883 and a Colonel in December 1887.
 On 10 October 1895 the Queen appointed him a Companion of the Order of the Star of India.
-He served in the Public Works Department till January 1896.
-During his six years of service in the PWD, Pennycuick served as Chief Engineer in the construction of the Mullaperiyar Dam.
+He served in the Public Works Department until January 1896.
+During his six years of service in the PWD, Pennycuick served as chief engineer in the construction of the Mullaperiyar Dam.

 Pennycuick was nominated to the Madras Legislative Council in November 1893.
 He was the last president of the Royal Indian Engineering College at Coopers Hill.
 He also held the position of President of the Sanitary Board and was a faculty in the University of Madras.
 He received a Telford medal from the Institution of Civil Engineers.
 The Australian government sought his advice for avoiding damage from flooding of the Brisbane River in 1899.
 He was a keen cricketer who played for Cheltenham College, Marylebone Cricket Club and the Madras Cricket Club.
 His single appearance at Lord's against Somerset in 1883 is considered first class.
 Arthur Haygarth records in Scores and Biographies that Pennycuick was a "good batsman" and bowled "occasionally middle-paced and round-armed".